Annual High School Ceramics Exhibition

 909.865.3146 | info@amoca.org

 The museum is open Fridays, Saturdays, and Sundays, 11 AM–4 PM.
-Tickets may be reserved in advance or purchased at the door.
 Plan your visit by clicking here.

-For information about Ceramics Studio hours and availability, please click the link below.
+For information about Ceramics Studio hours and availability, please click here for the Ceramics Studio.